xixiaofinland/sf.nvim/README.md

 - accept input from hotkeys and user commands, such as "retrieve current metadata" `<leader>sr`
 - be a read-only buffer.
-It's, by design, not allowed to manually type commands e
+It's, by design, not allowed to manually type commands
 - be disposable.
 The output text of the previous command is removed when a new command is invoked
 - be auto-prompt, in case the terminal is hidden at the moment the command execution completes.
 This is handy when you have a long-running command.